 Poverty statistics in education often rely on a crude definition of poverty: whether a student's family qualifies for the free lunch program.
-This is a useful distinction, but binary.
-You either qualify or you don't.
-This ignores big a lot of differences.
+This is a useful distinction, but binary -- you either qualify or you don't.
+This leaves room for big differences.
 It's like calling both Tom Cruise and Danny Devito "short."
-Sure, neither should be cast as star players in a movie about basketball, but they don't equally miss the mark.
+Sure, neither should be cast as a star player in a movie about basketball, but they don't equally miss the mark.

 Often discussions about the "achievement gap" center on differences in student achievement based on ethnicity.
 Poverty and ethnicity are strongly correlated in California, as they are elsewhere.
 African American and Hispanic students are much more likely to be poor and their parents often have less education than white and asian students.

 In late 2007, then-Superintendent of Public Instruction Jack O’Connell convened an “achievement gap summit” to look at the issues of race specifically.
 Race correlates with test scores and other “outcome” measures (e.g. high school completion, college completion).
 The effects are not just attributable to poverty.

 The graph above presents an unusual and controversial summary of international test data (the PISA test) that disaggregates American test scores by race.
 When viewed in this way, US test scores for each subgroup seem to “fit” with scores from other countries.